 Planning for the investigation

-In commencing an investigation related to cryptocurrencies, there are several considerations that investigative teams should evaluate carefully during the planning and scoping phases.
-Conflicting global trends and differing regulatory guidance, coupled with increasingly severe criminal penalties and civil fines for violations, require investigative teams to take into account the varying levels of regulations, across jurisdictions, that may be applicable.
-In instances where specific cryptocurrency regulations do apply, practitioners should use them as a guide for conducting the investigation.
-For example, if a practitioner is investigating suspicious transactions that have occurred within a Virtual Asset Service Provider (VASP) as defined within US regulations, the practitioner should consult the BSA as the updated guidance indicates that VASPs are considered money transmitters and therefore subject to compliance with AML requirements under the BSA.
-If the VASP had inadequate controls to monitor and report suspicious activity, then it is likely that fraudulent transactions could be perpetrated due to the lack of these controls.
+There are several considerations that investigative teams should evaluate carefully during the planning and scoping phases of a cryptocurrency investigation.
+Investigative teams need to consider the varying levels of regulations, across jurisdictions, that may be applicable.
+For example, if a practitioner is investigating suspicious transactions that have occurred within a virtual asset service provider (VASP) as defined within US regulations, the practitioner should consult the BSA as the updated guidance indicates that VASPs are considered money transmitters and are, therefore, subject to compliance with AML requirements under the BSA.
+To that end, determining what fiat currencies were involved in an investigation can also help investigators determine what regulations may apply.

 Identifying information relevant to the investigation

-Cryptocurrency investigations often involve tracing assets in order to identify where funds went and what parties were involved.
-Instead of traditionally tracing funds through the general ledger and corresponding bank statements where the crime was committed using fiat currency, practitioners will be investigating cryptocurrency activity recorded on the blockchain.
+Cryptocurrency investigations often involve tracing assets to identify the ultimate source or destination of funds and what parties were involved.
+Instead of traditionally tracing funds through the general ledger and corresponding bank statements to investigate a crime committed using fiat currency, practitioners will investigate the flow of funds by analysing activity recorded on the blockchain.

-Complications sometimes arise when multiple cryptocurrencies are being used to facilitate the illicit activity.
-Not all cryptocurrencies are maintained on a single blockchain, therefore tracing across different blockchains will likely be required if multiple cryptocurrencies were used at any point in the payment process.
-This is where blockchain analytics tools can provide value to the investigation.
-Blockchain analytics tools streamline the review as they collate copious amounts of blockchain data, across multiple blockchains, and provide innovative data visualisations that allow for methodical asset tracing and effective reporting of findings.
-By utilising blockchain analytics tools in tandem with the information collected in the data collection phase to identify owners of cryptocurrency addresses, practitioners will be able to capture and analyse cross-chain cryptocurrency transactions in a more tactical manner, increasing the speed with which the investigation can be conducted.
+In these complex situations, blockchain analytics tools streamline the review as they collate copious amounts of blockchain data, across multiple blockchains, and provide innovative data visualisations that allow for methodical asset tracing and effective reporting of findings.
+By utilising blockchain analytics tools in tandem with the information collected in the data collection phase to identify owners of cryptocurrency addresses, practitioners will be able to capture and analyse blockchain and cross-chain cryptocurrency transactions in a more tactical manner.

-ESG has increasingly been a topic of focus as investors, consumers, employees and activists place pressure on companies and individuals to meet growing expectations to demonstrate good corporate citizenship.
+ESG continues to be a topic of focus as investors, consumers, employees and activists place pressure on companies and individuals to meet growing expectations to demonstrate good corporate citizenship.
 Regulators worldwide have responded, placing more scrutiny and higher expectations of transparency on how companies govern these topics.
-In turn, this intensified pressure has created motives for companies to subvert regulations and investor expectations by committing fraudulent acts, delivering false, inaccurate or manipulating and misleading disclosures in ESG-related data (eg, ‘greenwashing’ information related to emissions, supply chain or activities-related sustainability).
+As regulators enforce more ESG matters, companies may feel more incentivised to subvert regulations and investor expectations by committing fraudulent acts, delivering false, inaccurate or manipulating and misleading disclosures in ESG-related data (eg, ‘greenwashing’ information related to emissions, supply chain or activities-related sustainability).

 Regulatory guidance and enforcement trends in ESG

-With the global prevalence of many of the relevant ESG issues and the breadth of the scope across an entity’s operations (eg, from engineering and manufacturing to finance and marketing), multiple regulators have jurisdiction over various aspects of ESG.
-US regulators currently appear to be more active at this stage than other regulators in the Americas in positioning to oversee ESG topics.
+With the global prevalence of ESG issues and the broad scope across an entity’s operations (eg, engineering, manufacturing, finance and marketing), multiple regulators have jurisdiction over various aspects of ESG.

-Still, certain key US regulators, including the DOJ and SEC, are in the nascent stages of issuing meaningful ESG guidance.
-Others, including the US Customs and Border Protection (CBP), have already been active in governing the sourcing and importing practices of companies operating in the US.
-We highlight below the key elements of the current (and expected) guidance from these regulators that are most pertinent for investigative professionals to consider in fraud and compliance investigations.
+The CBP has already been active in governing the sourcing and importing practices of companies operating in the United States.
+Certain key US regulators, including the DOJ and the SEC, have committed resources and are in the process of issuing meaningful ESG guidance, likely for adoption in 2024.
+We highlight below recent enforcement activity of these regulators and key elements of the current (and expected) guidance that are most pertinent for investigative professionals to consider in fraud and compliance investigations.

-The SEC’s mission is to protect investors, which has led to the SEC prioritising ESG within its agenda given heightened investor interest in this topic.
-In March 2021, the SEC announced its formation of a Climate and ESG Task Force in the Division of Enforcement, mandated with identifying material gaps or misstatements in issuers’ climate risk disclosures in annual financial reporting under existing rules.
-A year later, in March 2022, the SEC followed with its proposed climate-related disclosure requirements rule designed to improve and bring consistency to the climate-related disclosures of public companies.
-If the SEC’s proposal is approved, public companies will need to act quickly to implement measures to meet greenhouse gas emissions disclosure requirements by the fiscal year ending 2023 or 2024.
+The SEC’s mission is to protect investors, which has led to the SEC prioritising ESG within its agenda given heightened investor interest.
+Recent SEC actions include establishing its Climate and ESG Task Force in the Division of Enforcement, mandated with identifying material gaps or misstatements in issuers’ climate risk disclosures in annual financial reporting under existing rules.
+In March 2022, the SEC proposed its climate disclosure requirements rule designed to improve and bring consistency to the climate-related disclosures of public companies.
+After an extended comment period, finalisation is now expected in 2023.
+If the SEC’s proposal is approved, public companies will need to act quickly to implement measures to meet greenhouse gas emission disclosure requirements by the fiscal year ending 2023 or 2024.

 ESG investigation considerations

-Despite the seemingly slow-paced development of ESG regulations – which may be appreciated in some forums given the additional compliance, monitoring and reporting burdens they will place on companies – enforcement in this area is clearly on the rise.
-Practitioners investigating potential ESG-related violations will need to be acutely aware of the increased reputational risk to companies that are held out to be acting irresponsibly with respect to people and the planet.
-We see the stakeholders of an investigation broadening as investigative journalists and environmentalists place companies under intense scrutiny and alert investors and the general public to potential ESG-related wrongdoing.
-While practitioners will still rely on many standard investigation techniques, they should expect to supplement those with more nuanced approaches that will aid in navigating the new territory and complexities that they may encounter in ESG investigations, as we explore in this section.
+Practitioners investigating potential ESG-related violations will need to be acutely aware of their company’s ESG risks and controls within the supply chain –particularly considering the increased reputational risk accompanying perceived indifference or recklessness in the court of public opinion.
+While practitioners will still rely on many standard investigation techniques, they should expect to supplement those with more nuanced approaches that will aid in navigating the new complexities that they may encounter in ESG investigations, as we explore in this section.

 Planning for the investigation

-In commencing an investigation related to ESG matters, there are several considerations practitioners should evaluate carefully during the planning and scoping phases.
-It is important for the investigators to evaluate applicable regulations – including across relevant jurisdictions – in order to understand relevant compliance requirements and the expectations of the various regulators who may have jurisdiction in the matter.
-This evaluation will also help practitioners determine whether the investigative team should be supplemented with subject matter experts.
-Such individuals can be instrumental in supporting the investigation by, for example, designing nuanced testing procedures for the investigation, interpreting complex regulatory requirements in different jurisdictions, and evaluating highly technical manuals and procedures.
+When investigating ESG matters, practitioners should take additional care during the planning and scoping phases.
+Particularly with the evolving regulatory landscape this year, investigators should actively engage with subject-matter experts to understand applicable regulations, jurisdictions, compliance requirements and expectations of the various regulators.
+These individuals can be instrumental in supporting the investigation by, for example, designing nuanced testing procedures, interpreting complex regulatory requirements in different jurisdictions and evaluating highly technical manuals and procedures.

-In 2015, the DOJ, Environmental Protection Agency (EPA) and CBP charged Volkswagen AG for participating in a conspiracy to defraud the United States and VW’s US customers and to violate the US Clean Air Act by lying and misleading the EPA and US customers by manipulating the emission levels of nitrogen oxides of diesel vehicles during regulatory testing to meet emissions standards.
-Outside this test mode, the software allowed the engine to substantially exceed legal emissions limits.
-Referred to as ‘Dieselgate’, Volkswagen AG was required to pay a penalty of US$4.3 billion and an independent compliance monitor was mandated for a period of three years.
-Multiple other companies have since been implicated in the Dieselgate scandal.
-In such an investigation, practitioners may consider including in its team regulatory experts specialising in the Clean Air Act, automotive engineers with a background in vehicle programming, and automotive safety experts with knowledge of regulatory emission testing processes and requirements.
+In 2015, the DOJ, the Environmental Protection Agency (EPA) and the CBP charged Volkswagen AG for lying and misleading the EPA and US customers by manipulating the diesel vehicles’ nitrogen oxide emission levels during regulatory testing to meet emissions standards, also known as ‘Dieselgate’.
+Multiple companies have since been implicated in the Dieselgate scandal.
+In such an investigation, practitioners may consider employing regulatory experts specialising in the Clean Air Act, automotive engineers with a background in vehicle programming and automotive safety experts with knowledge of regulatory testing processes and requirements.

 Identifying information relevant to an investigation

-In the Dieselgate case, data sets of testing results from multiple vehicle models, along with data gathered from vehicles while in operation, would be critical to this type of information.
+In the Dieselgate case, data sets of testing results from multiple vehicle models, along with data gathered from vehicles while in operation, would be critical.
 If automotive manufacturers performed this type of testing internally, these data sets would likely reside in a system within their emission testing or inspection facility.
-Depending on how the data is maintained, it may require scrubbing, formatting and organising to a standard and optimised format before practitioners could use it for analysis.
+The data may require scrubbing, formatting and organising to a standard and optimised format before practitioners could use it for analysis.
 It would also be important to obtain the source code from the software, along with any audit logs and approval records for changes to the code.

-We have included below two additional examples of the types of data relevant to certain ESG allegations, along with the related challenges that the investigative team may need to address:
+We have included two additional examples of the types of data relevant to certain ESG allegations, along with the related challenges that the practitioners may need to address.

-- Allegations of human rights and labour practices abuses, or around the use of unsustainably sourced ingredients: the scope of these types of investigations will likely require delving into a company’s complex global supply chain.
-Investigations practitioners should expect to encounter limitations in the data they can reasonably gain access to given the likelihood that multiple third parties, whose data the company has no control over, form part of this chain.
-To supplement information requests made to in-scope third parties, targeted analysis of unstructured datasets may turn up documents (eg, emails, attachments to emails such as invoices or shipping documents, and meeting invitations), or even structured data extracts (supplier transaction extracts, raw material pricing data, etc) that can be used to plug gaps where information is not forthcoming from third parties.
+- Human rights and labour practices abuses, or around the use of unsustainably sourced ingredients: the scope likely requires delving into a company’s complex global supply chain.
+Practitioners may encounter limitations in the data they can reasonably gain access to given the likelihood that multiple third parties, whose data the company has no control over, form part of this chain.
+Targeted analysis of unstructured datasets may turn up documents (eg, emails, attachments to emails such as invoices or shipping documents, and meeting invitations), or even structured data extracts (supplier transaction extracts, raw material pricing data, etc) can provide insight and fill gaps where information is not forthcoming from third parties.

-- Allegations of greenwashing related to investments: relevant sources of information will include information about the fund’s ESG rating or scorecard, the basis upon which the determination of its ESG rating was made, and the conditions that had to be met to achieve classification as an ESG fund.
+- Greenwashing related to investments: relevant sources will include information about the fund’s ESG rating or scorecard, the basis upon which the determination of its ESG rating was made, and the conditions that had to be met to achieve classification as an ESG fund.
 Further, fund prospectuses should be identified to consider whether statements made have been misstated or could potentially mislead investors.

-ESG investigations necessarily require a variety of investigative techniques and procedures, given the breadth of topical areas falling within its scope.
-Investigation teams will need to take a creative approach to crafting testing analysis procedures, including considering how available data can be leveraged, particularly in those areas that have not typically been monitored and tested historically.
-Variable factors such as size of the data, scope of the matter and the severity of an issue can influence the analysis and sampling techniques employed.
-As referenced earlier in the chapter, it may be helpful to seek assistance from skilled data analytics specialists in collecting and organising data for practitioners to review.
+ESG investigations necessarily require a variety of investigative techniques and procedures, given the potential breadth of scope.
+Investigation teams will need to take a creative approach to crafting procedures for testing and analysis, considering how to leverage available data that is not historically monitored and gathered or tested for investigative purposes.
+Variable factors such as the size of the data and the scope of the matter can influence the analysis and sampling techniques employed.
+As referenced earlier in the article, it may be helpful to seek assistance from skilled data analytics specialists in collecting and organising data for practitioners to review.

 The following examples of allegation-specific procedures illustrate additional types of techniques that practitioners could employ in an ESG investigation: